 Folliculitis (Infection in the hair root), Blisters, or Pimples

-- Soak in a warm bath and apply a thin layer of a topical over-the-counter antibiotic such as Bacitracin®.
+- Soak in a warm bath and pat dry.

 Severe Rash, Fever, Bleeding, Discharge or Pus

-- Stop shaving and call your health care provider right away.
+- Stop shaving and call your health care provider.
+These can be signs of a more serious problem, and it’s important to get checked right away.